25 Productivity Hacks

 1. Start the week with a plan

 On Sunday take a few minutes to review your schedule.
 Allow sufficient time to prepare for meetings, to follow up and for travel time.
-Ensure each day includes revenue generating activities.
+Ensure each day includes revenue-generating activities.

-It doesn't really matter whether you use a paper based or electronic calendar.
+It doesn't really matter whether you use a paper-based or electronic calendar.
 Use what works best for you.

 2. Start the day on the right note

-The first thing I recommend is to begin the day by allocating time to the three important tasks you want to complete that day.
+The first thing I recommend is to begin every day by allocating time to the three important tasks you want to complete that day.
 It's a good idea to focus on important and urgent tasks and not to get bogged down in ‘busy work'.

 3. Eat that frog

 “Eat that Frog!” written by Brian Tracy encourages starting the day with the most important first and to do it before answering emails and making phone calls.
+Completing your Most Important Task first is very motivating and starts the day off on the right note giving you an extra boost of energy when you are flagging.

 4. Minimise distractions